-Fish passage barriers are being removed and habitat in the rivers is improving thanks to restoration projects.
+Fish passage barriers are being removed and restoration projects are improving river habitat.

-Bull trout and westslope cutthroat trout recovery is 16 years in the making.
+Bull trout and westslope cutthroat trout recovery has been underway since 1999.

 Success is due to collaboration among state, federal, and local governments; citizens; and the Kalispel Tribe of Indians.